-- 11048.UG.14 MEng: In order to qualify for the award of the degree of MEng in Aero-Mechanical Engineering or the MEng in Mechanical Engineering or the MEng in Mechanical Engineering with International Study, or the MEng in Mechanical Engineering in the chosen specialisation Regulation 00001.UG.1.74 shall apply.
-A candidate for the award of MEng in Mechanical Engineering with International Study in addition must have undertaken no fewer than 30 weeks of approved study abroad. - 11048.UG.15 BEng with Honours: In order to qualify for the award of the degree of BEng with Honours in the chosen course Regulation 00001.UG.1.75 shall apply. - 11048.UG.16 BEng with Honours in Mechanical Engineering with International Study: In order to qualify for the award of BEng with Honours in Mechanical Engineering with International Study, in addition to satisfying the provisions of Regulation 00001.UG.1.75, a student must have spent 30 weeks of approved study abroad.
+11048.UG.14 MEng: In order to qualify for the award of the degree of MEng in Aero-Mechanical Engineering or the MEng in Mechanical Engineering or the MEng in Mechanical Engineering with International Study, or the MEng in Mechanical Engineering in the chosen specialisation Regulation 00001.UG.1.74 shall apply.
+A candidate for the award of MEng in Mechanical Engineering with International Study in addition

+- must have undertaken no fewer than 30 weeks of approved study abroad.

+11048.UG.15 BEng with Honours: In order to qualify for the award of the degree of BEng with - Honours in the chosen course Regulation 00001.UG.1.75 shall apply.

+11048.UG.16

-- 11048.UG.16 BEng: In order to qualify for the award of the degree of BEng in Mechanical Engineering Regulation 00001.UG.1.76 shall apply. - 11048.UG.17 Diploma of Higher Education: In order to qualify for the award of a Diploma of Higher Education in Mechanical Regulation 00001.UG.1.77 shall apply. - 11048.UG.18 Certificate of Higher Education: In order to qualify for the award of a Certificate of Higher Education in Mechanical Engineering Regulation 00001.UG.1.78 shall apply.
+BEng with Honours in Mechanical Engineering with International Study: In order to qualify for the award of BEng with Honours in Mechanical Engineering with - order to qualify for the award of BEng with Honours in Mechanical Engineering with International Study, in addition to satisfying the provisions of Regulation 00001.UG.1.75, a student must have spent 30 weeks of approved study abroad. - 11048.UG.17 BEng: In order to qualify for the award of the degree of BEng in Mechanical Engineering Regulation 00001.UG.1.76 shall apply. - 11048.UG.18 Diploma of Higher Education: In order to qualify for the award of a Diploma of Higher Education in Mechanical Regulation 00001.UG.1.77 shall apply. - 11048.UG.19 Certificate of Higher Education: In order to qualify for the award of a Certificate of Higher Education in Mechanical Engineering Regulation 00001.UG.1.78 shall apply.